MD Anderson offers rotation programs for residents/fellows and medical students.

-With more than 120,000 patients admitted yearly, our clinical rotation programs are held to the educational standards of the Accreditation Council for Graduate Medical Education (ACGME) by the Graduate Medical Education Committee and approved by the Vice President for Education.
+With more than 120,000 patients admitted yearly, our clinical rotation programs are held to the educational standards of the Accreditation Council for Graduate Medical Education (ACGME) by the Graduate Medical Education Committee and approved by the Chief Education & Training Officer.

 Individuals requesting an MD Anderson clinical rotation must hold an M.D., D.O., D.D.S., or D.M.D. degree or its foreign equivalent validated by a certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) and be currently enrolled in an ACGME training program.
 Participation in any elective rotation will be allowed on a space-available basis.
 Rotations must have final approval from the host department program director.

 Health Clearance: Visiting residents/fellows must submit documentation of immunization or positive antibody titer for Chickenpox (Varicella) and an annual Tuberculin skin test taken within the previous twelve months of rotation start date.